April 2026, 3

 Rather than entering the sauna straight away, first wash your body and then warm up in the bathtub.
 Before entering the sauna, drink at least one glass of water to prevent dehydration.
 By thoroughly wiping the water that gets on your body, you can increase the sweating effect even more.

-Repeat this set about 2 to 3 times.
-In addition to repeating the set for the same amount of time, you can also gradually shorten the sauna time from 15 minutes to 10 minutes to 5 minutes.
-By finding a method that suits you, you will find it easier to experience the feeling of "totonou".
+Repeat this set two to three times.
+In addition to repeating the set for the same amount of time, you can also gradually shorten the sauna time, for example, from 15 minutes to 10 minutes to 5 minutes.
+Finding a method that suits you will make it easier to experience the feeling of "getting into the zone" (a state of deep relaxation and well-being in a sauna).

 The following article explains in detail how to enter the sauna and how long to use it.